Local SEO. A Complete Guide

 4. NAPs Citations

 Have you ever heard of NAPs?
-It’s a very powerful Google ranking signal that can take your local SEO to the next level.
+It’s a very powerful Google ranking signal that can take your local SEO process to the next level.
 NAP is an acronym that stands for Name, Address, and Phone number, which are the basic elements that allow local customers to get in touch with you.

 NAPs are particularly important as they are sufficient proof for Google that your local business data is accurate and correct.